 It would be recommended that a site retained sample panel, or pilot house be completed, and approved as a benchmark for future the application.
 Baseline guidance can be seen below, and should be used for general assessments.
 Where EWI systems are being applied to existing buildings, the system will follow the original line of the building, unless this is identified and agreed in writing with the client beforehand.

 Flatness

-The maximum permissible vertical and horizontal deviation from flatness (excluding features) of the finished system, in any 5 metre section is +/- 4mm; however, an acceptable tolerance should be allowed for textured finishes incorporating aggregates.
+The maximum permissible straightness in plan deviation from flatness (excluding features) of the finished system, in any 5 metre section is +/- 8mm.